 Long-term health risks can often be easy to ignore at first, but the problems they develop are often chronic, and can even be incurable.
 Certain ailments can be treated if they are caught early, and one of them is the Hand-Arm Vibration Syndrome (HAVS).

 What is Hand Arm Vibration Syndrome?

-Nearly two million people are at risk of developing Hand-Arm Vibration Syndrome (HAVS), according to the Health and Safety Executive (HSE).
+Nearly two million people are at risk of developing HAVS, according to the Health and Safety Executive (HSE).
 If you are unfamiliar with the term, HAVS refers to a variety of debilitating symptoms that develop after continued exposure to vibration.
 This generally occurs through the use of hand-held tools and equipment that vibrate.

-Symptoms of HAVS include pain in the hands, lost dexterity and the inability to grip items.
+HAVS symptoms include pain in the hands, lost dexterity and the inability to grip items.
 These health issues are both physically and psychologically challenging.